andrew2020wit/foreign-reader/README.md

 This is a new version of former [Bilingua Dealer](https://github.com/andrew2020wit/bilingua-dealer)

-Removed useless functionality: fragments, speech-engine, creating bilingua, subtitle-imports.
+New approach to show translation (from two columns to one text).
+Changed book json format.

 The translated text is within the original text (the same paragraph).
 The simpler way to create translation.

+Removed useless functionality: fragments, speech-engine, creating bilingua, subtitle-imports.

 New improvements.